 All program information can be found within the application packet.
 This is a great opportunity for high school students who are interested in biology, geography, and natural resource conservation!

-Permanent link to this article: http://schuylkillheadwaters.org/2021/schuylkill-acts-impacts-application-deadline-extended-3/
+Permanent link to this article: https://schuylkillheadwaters.org/2021/schuylkill-acts-impacts-application-deadline-extended-3/

 Complete applications must be submitted by Friday, APRIL 30, 2021.